Nurmazilah Mahzan

-Nurmazilah Binti Dato Mahzan (Born 28 September 1970) is the former Chief Executive Officer of the Malaysian Institute of Accountants (MIA).
+Nurmazilah Binti Dato Mahzan (born 28 September 1970) is the former Chief Executive Officer of the Malaysian Institute of Accountants (MIA).
 The Malaysian Institute of Accountants is the regulatory body for the accountancy profession in Malaysia established under the Accountants Act 1967.
 Prior to her appointment, she served as its Deputy Chief Executive Officer and a Council Member.
 She is also a Member of the Malaysian Accounting Standards Board, a member of the Board of Governors for the Institute of Internal Auditors Malaysia, a Council Member of the Malaysian Institute of Certified Public Accountants and Honorary Treasurer of the Malaysian Economic Association.

 Early career

-Nurmazilah graduated with a Bachelors Degree in Accountancy from the International Islamic University of Malaysia.
+Nurmazilah graduated with a bachelor's degree in accountancy from the International Islamic University of Malaysia.
 She began her career as an audit assistant with Arthur Andersen and proceeded to completing her Certified Public Accountant Certificate with the Malaysian Association of Certified Professional Accountants.
 She then moved to work in corporate accounting in a Malaysian Public Listed Company and was involved in its listing.
 She then furthered her education with a Master's of Business Administration and Certified Internal Auditor Examination, she then proceeded to completing her Doctorate at the University of Birmingham in the field of Internal Auditing.
 She returned to Malaysia to serve as the Deputy Dean of the Faculty of Business and Accountancy and later as the Director of Graduate Business School at the University of Malaya for 16 years before moving to MIA.
 Nurmazilah holds the title of a Certified Internal Auditor (CIA), a CGMA Fellow and Certified Risk Management and Assurance qualification.